bravado/rancher-active-proxy/README.md

 will allow a client browser to make a SSL connection (likely w/ a warning) and subsequently receive a 503.

-To serve traffic in both SSL and non-SSL modes without redirecting to SSL, you can include the label  `rap.https_method=noredirect` (the default is `rap.https_method=redirect`).
+To serve traffic in both SSL and non-SSL modes redirecting to SSL, you can include the label `rap.https_method=redirect` (the default is `rap.https_method=noredirect`).
 You can also disable the non-SSL site entirely with `rap.https_method=nohttp`. `rap.https_method` must be specified on each container for which you want to override the default behavior.
 If `rap.https_method=noredirect` is used, Strict Transport Security (HSTS) is disabled to prevent HTTPS users from being redirected by the client.
 If you cannot get to the HTTP site after changing this setting, your browser has probably cached